brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 If you wish to run the Jupyter notebook for data exploration:
 1. If you are using your own data, you must first run the pipeline.
 This will create a file of harmonized data that the notebooks need to run.
 If you wish to use the data provided, you do not need to run the pipeline first.
 The pipeline has already been run and the results are in the output directory.
 2. Load the conda environment in which the notebook will run.
-From the repository's root directory, run: ``` conda env create -f harmonization.yml ```
+From the repository's root directory, run: ``` conda env create -f harmonization.yml && conda activate harmonization```
 3. From the same directory, open the directory in jupyter and select the notebook you wish to open.
 They are in code/notebooks: ``` jupyter notebook ```
 4. Specify the name and location of the input files, if different from the names and locations already in the notebook.
 5. Run all cells.